nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   Deletes the specified module from your module list.<br><br>
   Format: `del mod MODULE_CODE`<br><br>
+  - `MODULE_CODE`: The module code of the module to be deleted.
+Must be a single word containing only alphanumeric characters and underscore `_`.
+Furthermore, a module with this module code must currently exist.
+  <br><br>
   Example: `del mod CS2113T`<br><br>
 - **Delete task: `del task`**

   Deletes the [specified task](#32-specifying-tasks) from its parent module, or the General Tasks list if you do not specify a module code.<br><br>
   Format: `del task TASK_NUMBER [-m MODULE_CODE]`<br><br>
+  - `TASK_NUMBER`: The number of the task to be deleted.
+Must be a positive integer.
+  - `MODULE_CODE`: The module code of the module associated with this task.
+Must be a single word containing only alphanumeric characters and underscore `_`.
+Furthermore, a module with this module code must currently exist.
+  <br><br>
   Example (general task): `del task 1`<br>
   Example (module task): `del task 1 -m CS2113T`